Lord-Scrubington-II/RustBook/ch1_using_cargo/README.md

-# Using Cargo to Build Rust Projects
+# Chapter 1: Using Cargo to Build Rust Projects

 Given a directory with a structure similar to this one (produced via `cargo new <project_name>`), the following basic commands can be used to produce build files: